ajbrookhouse/SelfAttention/README.md

 # SelfAttention
-This repository houses my implementation of a Self-Attention layer in Keras to be used for multivariate time series machine learning problems
+This repository houses my implementation of a Self-Attention layer in Keras to be used for multivariate time series machine learning problems.
+While it is commonly used for language processing and image processing, I think Self-Attention has great potential to being used in multivariate time-series classification problems.
+Since inputs can be processed in paralell, a self attention model can be quicker than a LSTM model, and also benifit further from paralellization.
+The implementations in this repository were developed during my time working at Washington State's Smart Environments summer research program.
+As the project continues to develop, I will upload improvements to the Layers and upload graphics analyzing their performance.

 This repository has two files, Demonstration.py and Layers.py.